 Going to work by car sometimes can be boring, but if you bring people with you can be fun, plus you will have your petrol expenses cover.

-Also, you will be environmental friendly.
+Also, you will be environmentally friendly.
 My old company used to give money incentives to employees in the sharing car scheme and this was a good motivation to keep doing it.

 #13) Affiliate Marketing